 Bristles

 “Black Gold” and “24K Gold” have the same size, flexibility, and density of nylon pin and tufted bristles.
-These bristles can detangle, style, and smooth without breakage on thick or fine hair.
+These bristles are dense and flexible and can detangle, style, and smooth without breakage on thick or fine hair.

 Temperature